ggujangi/ggu.system.ui/README.md

 ### Hide the Navigation Bar
 - Calling `setSystemUiVisibility()` with `SYSTEM_UI_FLAG_HIDE_NAVIGATION` flag hides the navigation bar
 - You can also hide the status bar by using the `SYSTEM_UI_FLAG_FULLSCREEN` flag together.
+This works the same as `Lean back` in Full screen Options

 ```Java
 View mDecorView = getActivity().getWindow().getDecorView();